CHAIRMAN'S STATEMENT

 Audit Committee

-The Chairman of the Committee is Chris Fielding
+The Chairman of the Committee is Carolyn Rand

 The terms of reference of the audit committee can be downloaded here.